ovgu-ailab/aicp/pages/art-installation.md

 ## Virtual Art Exhibition

-Finally, we used https://www.artsteps.com/ to exhibit our generated pieces.
+Finally, we used [Artsteps](https://www.artsteps.com/) to exhibit our generated pieces.
 On this webservice, one is able to build a virtual museum in which you can walk freely.
 Textual descriptions can be attached to the images.
 We used ChatGPT to generate these and titles of some of the artworks.
 The descriptions are also be supplemented by audio.
-We used https://ttsmaker.com/ to convert the text to realistic voices.
+We used [ttsmaker](https://ttsmaker.com/) to convert the text to realistic voices.
 Furthermore, one can create a guided tour which leads you through the virtual museum.

 The exhibition can be viewed on a screen and controlled by walking around in the virtual museum.
 In addition, an App is available.
 This App can be used in combination with Cardboard VR goggles to view the exhibition in 3D VR.
 Sadly, the App is not compatible with "dedicated" VR headsets like the Meta Quest.

 Our exhibition features the artworks in the styles of various Dutch artists, Abs pictures of us as well as paintings of us.
 In addition, two "guess the AI generated pictures" exhibitions feature show and generated artworks from Celina and Johannes.
-It can be found on https://www.artsteps.com/view/64d4da0cbe0a5fbc97a1686d?currentUser.
+It can be found [here](https://www.artsteps.com/view/64d4da0cbe0a5fbc97a1686d?currentUser).

 ![Artsteps Galery](./pixelpeople/art/artsteps.png)